 In previous years children learnt to think about the rules that keep them safe at home and when out and about, risks, hazards and danger as well as basic techniques for resisting pressure (including how to stay safe by not doing something they do not want to do).
 The children identified people that help them in their lives at home, school and out and about in the community, before going on to discuss the role of the emergency services.
 Children were taught what to do if someone has had an accident and is hurt and how to call 999, basic first aid and about strangers including those online.
 Linked to this they learnt basic e-safety.
 Children also learnt about privacy and permission including freedom, capacity and personal boundaries.
-They discussed the notion of safe and unsafe secrets and learnt strategies for dealing with secrets that make them upset, nervous or uncomfortable as well as strategies for reporting concerns about others and themselves.
-The children also learn how to say if they felt unsafe, and how to make sure they are heard by their trusted adult.
+They discussed the notion of safe and unsafe secrets and learnt strategies for dealing with secrets that make them upset, nervous or uncomfortable as well as strategies for make sure they are heard by their trusted adult.
 The children also learnt about the notion of responsibilities as they have ever increasing independence, peer pressure and dares.
 As part of these safety and risk units they also learnt about water, rail and road safety, how to be safe with medicines and risks of caffeine, alcohol and smoking.